You are on our United Kingdom site

 Trigger for collective redundancy consultation obligations

 Presently, collective redundancy consultation (and the requirement to give advance notice to the Government via a form HR1) is triggered where an employer is proposing to dismiss as redundant 20 or more employees at one establishment within a period of 90 days or less.
-One of the biggest changes introduced by the original draft of Employment Rights Bill was to remove the at ‘one establishment’ component from the trigger, meaning that the threshold to trigger such obligations would be assessed by looking at the number of proposed dismissals across the employer as a whole.
+One of the biggest changes introduced by the original draft of Employment Rights Bill was to remove the ‘at one establishment’ component from the test, meaning that the threshold to trigger such obligations would be assessed by looking at the number of proposed dismissals across the employer as a whole.

-In response, the Government made some changes to the Employment Rights Bill on 5 March 2025.
-Under the new proposals, collective redundancy consultation obligations will be triggered when an employer is proposing to dismiss as redundant within a period of 90 days or less either:
+Following criticism from business groups, the Government made some changes to the Employment Rights Bill meaning that collective redundancy consultation obligations will be triggered when an employer is proposing to dismiss as redundant within a period of 90 days or less either:

-This change will hopefully mean that the obligation to collectively consult will not be triggered as often as would have been the case if the one-establishment part of the test had been removed entirely.
-However, employers with multiple sites will still have to engage in collective consultation if they are proposing redundancies across different sites within a 90-day period under the new threshold test.
+Employers with multiple sites will have to engage in collective consultation if they are proposing redundancies across different sites within a 90-day period under the new threshold test.
 Employers will therefore need a mechanism to keep track of proposed redundancies across different sites, which may be administratively burdensome and requires central or intra-site coordination.

-Additional amendments to the Employment Rights Bill were also made on 5 March 2025 to the collective consultation obligations to align with the above changes, including:
+Additional amendments to the Employment Rights Bill were also made on 5 March 2025 in respect of collective redundancies to align with the above changes, including:

 Remedies/penalties